acodenil/django-notes-app/README.md

 Select GitHub hook trigger for GITScm polling

-Select Pipeline script from SCM
+Select Pipeline script from SCM or you run pipeline script directly by writing code there

 Give repo